Lawenard/TestTask6/README.md

 ## Design Choices & Assumptions

 - I had to update `SimplePopupManager` to use my persistent canvas.
-The solution is not ideal, but it was done for speed.
+The solution is not ideal, but it was chosen for speed.

-- I thought about adding a loading icon for when the JSON is parsing (assuming a hypothetical WebRequest) and about having a fallback image for when the avatar fails to load, but I also wanted to avoid overengineering and get it done quicker.
+- I thought about adding a loading icon for when the JSON is parsing (assuming a hypothetical WebRequest) and about having a fallback image for when an avatar fails to load, but I also wanted to avoid overengineering and get it done quicker.

 - I didn't want to change `PopupManagerService` a lot, but if I had more time and reason, I would actually rewrite it, at least because it breaks if there's a duplicate `OpenPopup` call in quick succession.
 It happens because the key is added asynchronously after loading an addressable.